RealityRipple/CookiePage/README.md

 # View Cookies

-View Cookies is a Firefox extensions to show all cookies belonging to the current page.
+View Cookies is a Pale Moon extensions to show all cookies belonging to the current page.

-See [View Cookies](http://www.bitstorm.org/extensions/view-cookies/) for more information.

-Edwin Martin <edwin@bitstorm.org>
+#### Supports
+ * Pale Moon [25.0a1pre - 28.*]

+## Building
+Simply download the contents of the repository and pack the src folder into a .zip file.
+Then, rename the file to .xpi and drag into the browser.

+## Download
+You can grab the latest release from the [Official Web Site](//realityripple.com/Software/Mozilla-Extensions/View-Cookies/).